Taxi – airport – plane – taxi – hotel room…

 There is plenty of small business in LA.
 So spend some time reaching out to others, not just for networking purposes (although it wouldn’t hurt), but so you have people there for the next times that you visit.

-There are a couple of coworking spaces that are perfect when you want to get some work done, but fancy being around people for a while too.
+There are a handful of coworking spaces that are perfect when you want to get some work done, but fancy being around people for a while too.

 Check these out: